 In 2014, the Drug Enforcement Agency (DEA) designated tramadol a Schedule IV controlled substance, meaning it has the potential for abuse and dependence.
 This can lead to addiction, and if someone is abusing this drug, stopping it or reducing the dose can lead to dangerous and uncomfortable withdrawal symptoms.

 Immediate Effects of Tramadol

-When someone uses tramadol, it crosses the blood–brain barrier where it then activates opioid receptors.
-As opioid receptors activate, there is a change in how someone senses pain.
-Tramadol, as with other opioids, doesn’t alleviate the pain, but it prevents a person from feeling it in the same they did before taking the medication.
+When someone uses tramadol, it crosses the blood–brain barrier and activates opioid receptors, changing how someone senses pain.
+Tramadol, like other opioids, doesn’t alleviate the pain, but it prevents a person from feeling it the way they did before taking the medication.

 Tramadol slows the central nervous system, and many of the immediate effects of tramadol use reflect this depressant effect.
-Possible tramadol effects that can occur immediately or in the short-term include:
+Common tramadol effects that can occur immediately or after short-term use include:

 - Dry mouth

 - Loss of interest or pleasure in activities